spotinst/help/src/docs/ocean/getting-started/aks-test.md

 ### Step 1.1: Select AKS Cluster

 1. In the Resource Group drop-down list, select the Azure Resource Group for the AKS cluster.
-2. In the AKS Cluster Name drop-down list, select the AKS Cluster Name to import (if there are multiple clusters in the resource group, you need to import them one at a time) and click Next.
+2. In the AKS Cluster Name drop-down list, select the AKS Cluster Name to import (if there are multiple clusters in the resource group, you need to import them one at a time) and click **Next**.

 ![connect-aks-cluster-7](https://github.com/spotinst/help/assets/106514736/bc7d14b1-d56a-4554-a265-20501a65fbac)